fl3pp/JFlepp.Maybe/README.md

 You can develop this library using Visual Studio 2019.
 Simply open the `JFlepp.Maybe.sln` in the root directory and you're good to go.

 There is a CI pipeline set up that must pass before you can merge a PR.
+The pipeline checks for a code coverage of at least 99% percent and for 0 build warnings.

 ## QA